5 Creative German Teaching Ideas to Spring Your Lessons to Life

 I know it from my own experience in school, as both a student and a teacher.

-I remember that one teacher who always did the same activities, year in and year out.
-And when I walked through the classroom door, I was already half asleep because I knew what to expect with every single lesson.
+I remember one teacher who always did the same activities.
+When I walked through the classroom door, I was already half asleep because I knew what to expect.

-How Unique Teaching Ideas Will Rock Your German Classroom
+- How Unique Teaching Ideas Will Rock Your German Class

 1. Teach German with Personalized Content